How to Manage Online Service Renewals

 Start with every recurring digital vendor, not just the largest ones.

-Your list should include software tools, service platforms, recurring digital subscriptions, team-owned services, and long-tail tools that quietly renew.
+Your list should include: software tools, service platforms, recurring digital subscriptions, team-owned services, and long-tail tools that quietly renew.

 2